 Rediscovery

-A campaign to ‘Save The Rose’ and protect it from redevelopment was launched with enthusiastic support from scholars, the general public, and many renowned actors, including the dying Lord Olivier, whose last public speech was on behalf of The Rose.
+A campaign to ‘Save The Rose’ was launched to protect it from redevelopment, with enthusiastic support from the general public, academics, archaeologists, and theatre lovers worldwide, including many renowned actors.
+Among them was the dying Lord Olivier, whose last public speech was on behalf of The Rose.

 Archeological exploration